 3. Find your CI peers.
 Click here to find a CI practitioner near you.
 Then go and observe them or start your own PLC.
 Nothing beats observing a CI teacher with their students and see students engaged with input.

 4. Watch Classroom demos.
 If you are unable to attend a workshop, a PLC, or have no CI peers nearby, click here for a playlist of comprehension-based teaching videos.
-I hope you find it useful.

 5. Listen to a podcast.
 Click here for Liam’s Printer super helpful and practical podcast: The Motivated Classroom.